oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

-To have an automated CI system run build stages typically involves submitting the code changes to a central source code management (SCM) system such as Gerrit or GitHub and having the CI system pickup changes from there.
+To have an automated CI system run build stages typically involves submitting the code changes to a central source code management (SCM) system such as Gerrit or GitHub and having the CI system pick up changes from there.

 oVirt's CI system supports testing code for projects stored on oVirt's own Gerrit server or on GitHub under the oVirt project.
 There are currently